Writing Prompt 1: Gesture

 What reappears isn’t always that moment.
 Often it will be the smaller gestures.
 The crinkle around his eyes that would appear when they’d exchange that glance across a crowded room – the glance that got him digging in his pocket for his car keys and both of them inventing excuses nobody believed.
 The way his hand rested on the gearshift, his fourth finger tapping a rhythm even when the radio wasn’t on.
 The curve of his neck from his freshly cut hair into his favorite old t-shirt, washed within an inch of transparency.

-The gesture of a form – that’s the shape you sketch when you’re drawing against a clock, trying to get a likeness in a few economical lines.
-It’s an inanimate mark that captures the movement of a living, moving being.
-His gesture often appears in her dreams.
+The gesture of a form is its inherent movement through space – the shape you sketch when you’re drawing against a clock, trying to get a likeness in a few economical lines.
+It’s an inanimate mark that captures a moving being.
+His gesture appears in her dreams.
 Not a face, not words, not an interaction.
 The subconscious may be working too hard to keep those too-painful details away.
 Or – worse thought – they may already be slipping away, like dream details that sluice away with consciousness.

 She likes to believe the latter: that she is capable of detailed dreams, but that they disappear come morning.
-She can’t countenance the idea of losing his details, those painfully beautiful commonplaces.
-His socked feet burrowed under the edge of a couch cushion, his sleeping face relaxing into impossibly young lines, his laugh.
-Those moments must come again to her, even if she can’t remember that they have.
+She can’t countenance losing his details, those painfully beautiful commonplaces.
+His socked feet burrowed under the edge of a couch cushion.
+His sleeping face relaxing into impossibly young angles and curves.
+His laugh.
+Those moments must come again, even if she can’t remember that they have.
 They must.